Last Updated on October 1, 2020 by Creative Parenting

-At the time of this writing, so many folks are working from home when they didn’t expect to be…
+Because of the pandemic, so many folks are working from home with kids when they didn’t expect to be…

 Schools are closed.

-We don’t know how long this new dynamic is going to last.
+We don’t know how long this new reality is going to last.

 It can feel overwhelming at times.